Escaping the curse of dimensionality in Bayesian model based clustering: Limiting Behavior of High-Dimensional Bayesian Clustering

 In such settings with enormous $p$ and modest $n$, we would like the true posterior distribution in \eqref{eq:marginalposterior} to provide a realistic characterization of clusters in the data.
-In fact, this is commonly not the case, and as $p$ increases the posterior distribution can have one of two trivial degenerate limits.
-In particular, depending on the choice of kernel density $\ke(\cdot; \theta)$ and the base measure $P_0$ for the $\theta$s, the posterior assigns probability one to either the $k_n=1$ clustering that places all subjects in the same cluster or the $k_n=n$ clustering that places all subjects in different clusters.
-This result is formalized in the following theorem.
+However, this is commonly not the case and as $p$ increases the posterior distribution can have one of two trivial degenerate limits.
+In particular, depending on the choice of kernel density $\ke(\cdot; \theta)$ and the base measure $P_{0}$ for the $\theta_{h}$'s, the posterior assigns probability one to either the $k_n=1$ clustering that places all subjects in the same cluster or the $k_{n}=n$ clustering that places all subjects in different clusters.
+We derive sufficient conditions behind such aberrant behaviors as formalized in the following theorem.